 If you do away with the yoke of oppression, with the pointing finger and malicious talk, and if you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness, and your night will become like the noonday.

-you know, after 5 years working in the sun-scorched VERY HOT land of the West Bank & Gaza Strip & subsequent years in Africa (also VERY HOT) & globetrotting to arid regions of India: water in the desert is not easy to find.
-The bore wells must be VERY DEEP which makes them VERY EXPENSIVE (did I mention one of my jobs coordinating a large safe-water initiative for 14 countries??)
+After 5 years working in the sun-scorched land of the West Bank & Gaza Strip, subsequent years in Africa, and globetrotting to arid regions of India: water in the desert is not easy to find.
+Bore wells must be very deep which makes them very expensive (did I mention one of my jobs was coordinating a safe-water initiative for 14 countries?)

-To take Isaiah’s challenge seriously, we also must go Deep into our Hearts & ask for God’s help (lots of it!) pouring His Healing love into our spirits dried out from scorched circumstances (illness, loss of loved ones, loss of our jobs, or over-worked Burn-Out, hey it happens even to Relief & Development Workers!)
+To take Isaiah’s challenge seriously, we must go deep into our hearts and ask for God’s help pouring His Healing love into our spirits dried out from scorched circumstances (illness, loss of loved ones, loss of jobs, burn-out, hey it happens to relief & development workers!)

-After we pray, we may not Look on the outside like well-watered gardens (constantly giving to others or working for the oppressed when Nothing Ever Changes can take a major Physical Toll, ie, be Rather Expensive) but for our Spirits, hey, there’s hope…
+After we pray, we may not look on the outside like well-watered gardens (constantly giving to others or working for the oppressed when nothing ever changes can take a physical toll) but for our Spirits, hey, there’s hope…

-God is faithful… He will provide – like Easter Flowers in the Desert..
+God is faithful… He will provide – like flowers in the desert..

 grace, peace & Isaiah 58 groupies